AIM Song

 The "AIM Song" is the name given to a Native American intertribal song.
 Although the song originally did not have a name, it gained its current alias through association with the American Indian Movement.
+During the takeover of Wounded Knee, it was used as the anthem of the "Independent Oglala Nation."

 History

 The origins of the song itself are uncertain, and there are various theories attributing the song to various locations across North America and various points in history.
-For many tribes, the origins of the song have been legendized.
-A popular theory is that it developed from a simple song hummed by a child at Crow Fair.
-This is possible, because the vocables are not particularly complex, however the claim remains largely without any basis in fact.
-A more likely theory is that it was developed between two early members of the American Indian Movement.

 Edward Benton-Banai, from the Lac Courte Oreilles Band of Ojibwe Indians, co-founded the movement in 1972, and is rumoured as the songwriter.
 The song could have been inspired by a traditional Ojibwe honoring song, known as the Airforce Song.